Nerian/DPovray---Brb/README.md

 With that algorithm we can ensure that failing Workers doesn't make the system fail in performing a render.

-== Testing
+Testing
+===
 Ensuring that the system works as expected will be done at 3 levels.
-We will follow a Behaviour Driven Development methodology[http://en.wikipedia.org/wiki/Behavior_Driven_Development].
+We will follow [BBD](http://en.wikipedia.org/wiki/Behavior_Driven_Development 'BDD').

-* First level will be the use of Cucumber[http://cukes.info/] for application hight view specification and testing.
+* First level will be the use of [Cucumber](http://www.cukes.info 'Cucumber') for application hight view specification and testing.

-* Second level will be the use of RSpec[http://rspec.info/] for application low level specification and testing.
+* Second level will be the use of [RSpec](http://rspec.info/ 'RSpec') for application low level specification and testing.

 * Third level will be performing argument data validation in every method.